AndreyErokhin/transfer-service/README.md

 # transfer-service
-Test assigment for the fintech company.
+Test assignment for the fintech company.
 The rest API for money transfers between accounts.
 Using the Spring framework is forbidden.

 To implement the service I used Drpwizard frameweork.
 More information you can on the project page: https://www.dropwizard.io/